Editor’s note: This interview with Zhamak Dehghani was recorded for Coding Over Cocktails - a podcast by TORO Cloud.

 Reason 4: You want better security for your data products

 Dehghani admits that the data mesh may be a very uncomfortable space for people that come from traditional big data.

-Because of the centralized nature of most data centers, you can get by with security by parameter or putting guardrails around the body of the data or accounts that can access them.
+Because of the centralised nature of most data centres, you can get by with security by parameter or putting guardrails around the body of the data or accounts that can access them.